StephenCleary/ArcDb/doc/storage-engine/caching.md

 ## File Access

 All APIs used are asynchronous, but may run synchronously.
 This is because the Windows cache manager only has a certain number of dedicated threads, and it uses (synchronous) page faults to read data from disk.
 Other APIs only have synchronous versions (looking at you, `FlushFileBuffers`).
 And other APIs always run synchronously in some situations even if there are sufficient threads (e.g., writes that extend the file length).
 TODO: Consider running *all* our file APIs through `Task.Run`.

+TODO: Fix-Use-Unfix protocol:
+- Fix: Ensure page is loaded.
+- Use: Obtain direct-access pointer.
+- Unfix: Allow page to be unloaded.
+(Buffer manager flushes as necessary)